 The terms given in the above syntax are explained below:

-- Original_String: This term denotes the main string within which the old string is replaced from the new string.
+- Original_String: This term denotes the main string in which the new one replaces the old string.

-- Substring1: This is the required occurrences of the substring to be replaced present in the original string.
+- Substring1: This is the required occurrence of the substring to be replaced present in the original string.

 How does the REPLACE function work in MySQL?

 First, Let us check a simple example to learn the implementation of REPLACEfunction in MySQL.
 The query is written as follows, where the original string is “VBN” and the substring “B” within “VBN” will be replaced by the new string “X”:

 As per the above query, the valid expression is specified to replace the old string with the new one in the main string.
 The function executes to replace all the occurrences of the second argument in a specified string using the desired new one.

 Thus, Using the REPLACE function in MySQL, we can effectively handle spelling mistakes in columns and perform searches for words that may not be accurate or valid.
 We can update the records by replacing specific characters with appropriate ones to obtain the desired results.

 In this way, for a column value replacement, let us take the statement as follows: